 - [OPTIONAL] ML Model ID: identifies the provisioned ML model.

-- [OPTIONAL] Model Accuracy: The model Accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.
+- [OPTIONAL] Model Accuracy information: The model Accuracy value of the global ML model and optionally the used metric, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.

-[OPTIONAL] Status report of FL training: Accuracy of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension , etc.), which are generated by the FL Client NWDAF during FL procedure.
+[OPTIONAL] Status report of FL training: Accuracy information of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension , etc.), which are generated by the FL Client NWDAF during FL procedure.

 NOTE 2: The parameters in Training Input Data Information are up to the implementation.